mahynski/mahynski/README.md

 ### Personally

-I am father who greatly appreciates things that simplify family life, and to this end have built an array of tools I use daily.
+I am a father who greatly appreciates things that simplify family life, and to this end have built an array of tools I use daily.
 If they can help anyone else stay on top of things, I'm happy to share.

 <table cellpadding="0px" cellspacing="0px" class="center">
   <tr class="">